 Thyroxine tablets can stop the development of myxedema in people with thyroid dysfunction.

-These drugs can often be harmful:
+These drugs can often cause harm:

 • loading the gastrointestinal tract;